aaditya-biswas/Course-Planner-for-Faculty/README.md

 ## About the Project

 The Course Planner for Faculty is a structured scheduling platform tailored for academic institutions.
-It empowers faculty members to:
+It was conceptualized to be more effective as instead of using google cloud it automatically takes the input from the database.It empowers faculty members to:

 - Create and manage course schedules
 - Plan lessons and instructional strategies
 - Access weekly views of their teaching calendar